Alaska Residential Lease Agreement

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.

-Non-Refundable Fees Charges not agreed by the tenant in the lease may be refundable upon lease termination.
+Non-Refundable Fees Charges not agreed by the tenant in the lease may be refundable when the lease ends.
 For Alaska landlords to charge a non-refundable fee, it must be disclosed and agreed as such in the lease.

 Smoking Informs tenants of designated smoking areas that do not interfere with the quiet enjoyment of other tenants.